peterpme/soundcloud-player/README.md

 I do not have much experience with Coffeescript, but I understand Trunk Club utilizes it for all of their projects, so I will challenge myself by writing this in Coffeescript as well.

 Timed Challenge of `4 hours`

+- Authenticating and adding songs to a playlist.